Course Schedule

 Details |

-Instructor(s) | Prof. Robin MA |
+Instructor(s) | Prof. Robin, Lok Wang MA |

-Description | The main objective of the course is to encourage students to develop their own project idea and/or extend their knowledge and skills to design engineering related product, i.e. solar car.
+The main objective of the course is to encourage students to develop their own project idea and/or extend their knowledge and skills to design engineering related product, i.e. solar car.
 Various fundamental knowledge, including configuration of the solar car, battery and its performance, motor and its application, fundamental of design and manufacturing in mechanical system, as well as solar panel and thin film will be covered.
 Students will be given an opportunity to design and build a solar car in small scale through laboratory sessions.
 They will work in teams, preferably with teammates across different schools to identify the needs for their proposed idea, thereby developing their problem-solving, communication, interpersonal and project management skills via this entire experiential learning approach. |

 Course Details |